The Radical Courage of Charles A. Coulombe

 Stick to them, Mr Coulombe certainly does.
 I am not in agreement with him on all points, including a Feeneyite reading of Extra Ecclesiam Nulla Salus.

-BUT I would like to at least try to be humble and say, there is a very great deal of importance I have to learn from Mr. Coulombe.
-Indeed I already have learned a very great deal indeed …
+BUT I would like to say, there is a very great deal of importance I have to learn from Mr. Coulombe.

-One of my fears concerning the good knight´s crusade is that he will end up mainly “preaching to the choir”.
-That is, to those of us more traditional Catholics who do not automatically take it as read that in the contemporary dogmas of modern secularism, we have now reached the undisputed highpoint of civilisational wisdom over millennia - which are not to be contested without provoking wrath.
+Still one of my fears concerning the good knight´s crusade is that he will end up mainly “preaching to the choir”.
+That is, to those of us more traditional Catholics who do not automatically take it as read that the contemporary dogmas of modern secularism, represent the undisputed highpoint of civilisational wisdom over millennia – which are not to be contested without provoking wrath.

 And that where the Church agrees it can be indulgently tolerated, but God forbid where it disagrees …

 I would like very much to see if Mr Coulombe may be heard beyond the choir.
-Although in fact, I do recognise that one of his explicit goals is to strengthen the choir.
+Although, I do recognise that one of his explicit goals is to strengthen the choir.
 And as far as I am concerned, his work in this regard is not in vain.
-For it has certainly helped to focus and strengthen me in clafying crucial issues.
+For it has certainly helped to focus and strengthen me in clarifying crucial issues.

 With these and many other things in mind, I have written a very long review of his epic Puritan´s Empire.
 I think that even less traditional Catholics, indeed non-Catholics could learn a very great of value about the Americanist assumptions which have been controlling our world to ever greater degrees for decades now …